Dante’s Immortality – Chapter 59

 Instead of a reply, Victoria just rubbed her forehead and let out a sigh.
 It was something that he couldn’t understand, he was quite proud of his progress in swordsmanship during the time spent at the academy.

-“Unless you have a skill that is dependent on a sword, they are only useful for pretentious nobles who use it as a status symbol, or mana fodder.
-Dual wielding two swords is completely moronic altogether.”
+“Unless you have a skill that is dependent on the use of a single sword, they are only useful for pretentious nobles who use it as a status symbol, or mana fodder.
+Dual wielding two swords is completely moronic altogether, unless you are taught by a true master.”

 The first thing she said made almost no sense based on his prior knowledge, while the second thing she said made absolutely no sense.
 He couldn’t understand how using two swords could be moronic when it would just mean an extra sword to attack or defend.
 “Could you elaborate a bit?
 I don’t see how using a sword could be useless, much less using two… and what is mana fodder?”